Corona in Queens in Queens County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Animals • Environment.

 Location.
-40° 44.755′ N, 73° 51′ W. Marker is in Queens, New York, in Queens County.
-It is in Corona.
-Marker is on Zoo Path, 0.2 miles north of Zoo Gate, on the right when traveling north.
+Marker has been permanently removed.
+It was located near 40° 44.755′ N, 73° 51′ W. Marker was in Queens, New York, in Queens County.
+It was in Corona.
+It was on Zoo Path 0.2 miles north of Zoo Gate, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Corona NY 11368, United States of America.
-Touch for directions.
+Marker was in this post office area: Corona NY 11368, United States of America.